Mon people: Pottery

-The Mon people in Thailand have been producing pottery for over 200 years.
+The Mon people in Siam have been producing pottery for over 200 years.
 Their ancestors settled in Koh Kret and Nakhon Sawan, using their pottery making skills to earn a living in both places.
 The area is known for its high-quality clay and the Mon pottery, including containers and decorative items, is a symbol of their heritage and expertise.
 The pottery is made of porous earthenware in light orange to red color and features unique designs inspired by nature.
 Despite technological advancements, the Mon continue to preserve this traditional handicraft.

 Floral umbrellas

 Floral umbrellas have a long history in Mon culture, dating back to ancient times.
-In fact, inscriptions have been discovered in northern Thailand that mention the use of umbrellas and palm-leaf manuscripts in Mon religious ceremonies during the Hariphunchai Kingdom, which lasted from the 7th to the 13th century.
+Inscriptions from northern Thailand mention umbrellas and palm-leaf manuscripts in Mon religious ceremonies under the Hariphunchai Kingdom of the 7th to 13th centuries.
 Today, floral umbrellas are still used in various ceremonies and festivals throughout Mon communities, such as weddings, ordinations, and temple fairs, and remain an important part of Mon cultural heritage.